ioccc-src/winner/2024/ferguson1/README.md

 stomach.
 Or on a tree for more details if you do not recognise what I mean - and yes it's in the game).

-On a lighter note (or maybe this is darker?): did you know that every time a `goto` is used an angel (whatever you consider an angel) **DIES** and goes straight to HELL?
+On a lighter note (some might say 'darker' but I know better as I wrote the code :-) ): did you know that every time a `goto` is used an angel (whatever you consider an angel) **DIES** and goes straight to HELL?
 You don't really want that do you?
 I didn't think so.
 Yes I killed <del>134</del> 152 angels.
 YES I condemned <del>134</del> 152 angels to eternal torment.
 I **HAD** to.
 I don't regret it - but you should, if you **ever** write something like this outside the IOCCC.
 In fact you should regret a single <del>goto</del> angel dying.
 Even if they did not go straight to hell in a handcart, you should still regret it.
 But they do.
 Okay so I don't really believe that but there is no denying there is goto hell here.

 I <del>found</del> find my abuse of `goto` hilarious.
 It was good intentions - the contest.
 But sadly sometimes the worst things that happen start with good